nixxoq/One-Core-API-Binaries/README.md

 - Qt5 application what use Dwrite crash on startup.
 Has some glitches like black screen if you deleted dwrite (application start and can be used, however)

 **Issues Report**

+**Note:**

+If you're experiencing problems with Chrome or Chromium-based browsers, please report at this link: https://github.com/Skulltrail192/One-Core-API-Binaries/issues/178.

+For issues related to Firefox or Gecko-based browsers, kindly use the following GitHub link for reporting: https://github.com/Skulltrail192/One-Core-API-Binaries/issues/214.

+If the problem is associated with BSoD (Blue Screen of Death), consider reporting it on this page: https://github.com/Skulltrail192/One-Core-API-Binaries/issues/233.

 For help to reproduce issue, is recommend **always** follow this template:
 - Description whats happened.
   Ex: Always get BSOD when try load Windows.
 Windows stuck on Boot Screen.
 Windows always get a Black screen, etc;